The life of a harvester

 An early start

 At four years old, he watched the woodcutters come to work.
 Living on an estate, there was always maintenance to be done.
-He watched them trim the trees.
-He lingered as they built a pyre of burning brash, and cooked their foil-wrapped sandwiches in it.
+He watched them trim the trees and lingered as they built a pyre of burning brash, cooking their foil-wrapped sandwiches in it.

 “I remember them giving us a bit of this toast.
 A cheese piece melted onto the shovel, and it was absolutely brilliant.”